Trinity County, California: Politics

 In 2010, Trinity County voted against Proposition 19, which would have taxed and regulated marijuana.

 In 2016 Trinity County residents were asked again to vote on legalization of state-level recreational marijuana, facilitated by the Adult Use of Marijuana Act (AUMA), also known as California Proposition 64.
 The measure passed with 50.1% in favor of legalization.
 Statewide, the measure passed with 57.1% of the vote.

+In 2008, Trinity County voted in favor of Proposition 8, which banned same-sex marriage, but then voted in 2024 in favor of Proposition 3, which repealed the amendment.